sign-language-translator/sign-language-translator/README.md

 - Optimize the codebase by implementing techniques like parallel processing and batching.
 - Strengthen the project's documentation with clear docstrings, illustrative usage scenarios, and robust test coverage.
-- Contribute to the documentation for [sign-language-translator readthedocs](https://github.com/sign-language-translator/sign-language-translator/blob/main/docs/index.rst) to empower users with comprehensive insights.
+- Contribute to the documentation for [sign-language-translator ReadTheDocs](https://github.com/sign-language-translator/sign-language-translator/blob/main/docs/index.rst) to empower users with comprehensive insights.
+Currently it needs a template for auto-generated pages.

 </details>